corefan/xenko-docs/manual/ui/editor.md

 }
 ```

-## Using the editor
+## Use the editor

 ![UI editor overview](media/ui-editor-overview.png)

-The editor is composed of four parts:
+The editor is composed of:

-* A list of available UI libraries
+* a list of available UI libraries
-* The visual tree of UI elements
+* the visual tree of UI elements
-* A rendered view of the UI
+* a rendered view of the UI
-* The property grid to edit the UI elements properties
+* the property grid to edit the UI element properties

-### UI Asset properties
+### UI asset properties

 ![UI asset properties](media/ui-asset-properties.png)

-The resolution used at design time can be changed in the properties of the UI asset (for both UI page and UI
-library).
-This is equivalent of the Resolution property of the UI component.
+You can change the resolution used at design time in the UI asset properties (for both UI pages and UI libraries).
+This is the equivalent of the UI component `Resolution` property.

-To edit the value click on the **UI properties** button in the UI editor or select the UI asset in the asset
+To edit the value, click the **UI properties** button in the UI editor, or select the UI asset in the asset view.
-view.

-### UI Libraries
+### UI libraries

-All the libraries that exists in the current project will appear in the list.
-Note that there is always at least
+All the libraries that exists in the current project appear in the list.

-the standard library of all existing UI elements.
+Note: there is always at least the standard library of all existing UI elements.

-### Visual Tree
+### Visual tree

-The visual tree represents the hierarchy of UI elements in the asset.
-For a UI page only one root element exists,
+The **visual tree** represents the hierarchy of UI elements in the asset.

-while a UI library can have several root elements.
+UI pages have only one root element.
+UI libraries can have multiple root elements.

 ![UI asset properties](media/ui-editor-visual-tree.png)

-When an element has child elements, the count of children will be indicated between parentheses on the right.
+When an element has child elements, the number of children is indicated between parentheses on the right.

-Clicking on the arrow on the left will expand or collapse the element depending on the current state.
+To expand and collapse the element, click the arrow.

-The two buttons in the above toolbar allow to expand or collapse the whole visual tree.
+To expand or collapse the entire tree, use the two buttons in the above toolbar.

-Elements can be moved inside the visual tree with drag and drop.
-Note that some elements allow to have several
+You can drag and drop elements inside the visual tree to re-order them.

-children (e.g. Panel such as Grid), while some can only have one child (e.g. Button).
+Some elements can have several children (eg Panel such as Grid).
+Others can only have one child (eg Buttons).

-#### Context Menu
+#### Context menu

 ![Visual tree context menu](media/ui-editor-context-menu.png)

 When right-clicking on an element in the visual tree, a context menu will appear and offer several options.

 Depending on the type of the selected element and also on the type of its parent, some options will or will not be
 available.